 mAh – You will see the acronym ‘mAh’ in the description of batteries.
 No need to worry – you don’t need A-level physics to understand it.
 It stands for ‘milliamp hour’, and it’s a measure of battery charge capacity.
 If two batteries have identical voltage, then the one with a larger mAh will last longer.

 Milliampere - One thousandth of an ampere, a measure of the amount of electrical charge flowing past a circuit point at a specific time.

 Ohms – A unit measuring electrical resistance, named after German physicist Georg Simon Ohm.
 In vaping, measurements of resistance normally relate to the heating coil in the atomiser.
 The lower the resistance, the hotter the coil can get.

-Over-voltage and over-heating controls – The Vuse ePod is designed for safe charging, with over-voltage protection and a timed cut-off system.
+Over-voltage and over-heating controls –Vuse vape pens are designed for safe charging, with over-voltage protection and a timed cut-off system.
 Please don’t use alternative or unbranded charging cables or AC adaptors, as they may not be compatible with our devices.